visuve/STimer/ReadMe.md

 # STimer

-A timer to shutdown your machine
+A wxWidgets GUI trinket on top of OS's `shutdown` program.
+Pronounced ASS timer.

 Features:

-- Combobox to select hour and minute
+- Combobox to select shutdown hour and minute (Whoah!)

 ## Prerequisites